-Hardware Date of purchase and protection measures Warranty expiry

-Desktop computers Purchased 2023.
-The technology N/A

-department maintain the network

-segregated exam laptops and they are

-checked before every exam season.
+Hardware Date of purchase and protection measures Warranty expiry Purchased 2023.
+The technology department maintain the network N/A segregated exam laptops and they are checked before every exam season.

-Software/online system Protection measure(s) Schoolbase (Online) Schoolbase is hosted online.
-Role based access for staff is controlled by the Database Manager.
-Users are authenticated using their school Microsoft accounts protected by MFA (multi-factor authentication) Exam Officers Desktop PC Exam users' desktop PC is physically located in a secure office with key and key code access.
-It is protected by Sophos end point protection and sit on the school network protected by Smoothwall firewall and web filter.
-Emails are protected by Sophos anti-virus, spam, malware and URL click protection.
-The exam officers account governed by our standard 90-day password expiry policy and strong password complexity rules.
-A2C Transport A2C, which is used to send and receive entry, amendment and results files (EDI) is only installed on the Exams Officer's desktop PC in their office.
-Regularly, awarding bodies block access to A2C and examinations officers must download new access keys.
-Access to ne computer is password protected and the PC itself is kept in a ocked office. -- --
+noolbase is hosted online.
+Role based access for staff is Introlled by the Database Manager.
+Users are authenticated using Fir school Microsoft accounts protected by MFA (multi-factor Inentication) am users' desktop PC is physically located in a secure office with and key code access.
+It is protected by Sophos end point otection and sit on the school network protected by Smoothwall ewall and web filter.
+Emails are protected by Sophos anti-virus, am, malware and URL click protection.
+The exam officers count governed by our standard 90-day password expiry policy d strong password complexity rules.
+C, which is used to send and receive entry, amendment and ults files (EDI) is only installed on the Exams Officer's desktop PC their office.
+Regularly, awarding bodies block access to A2C and aminations officers must download new access keys.
+Access to a computer is password protected and the PC itself is kept in a